albush/hugo-theme-shows/README.md

 [params]
   Keywords = "key, 关键字, キーワード"
   Description = "There are some words to describe your site"

   Avater = "img/avatar.jpg"
   SelfIntro = "Just a worm, seek for true, live in shadow, no more..."
   Email = "you@example.com"

   GithubID = "Your Github ID"
   TwitterID = "Your Twitter ID"
   FacebookID = "Your Facebook ID"
   LinkedInID = "Your LinkedIn ID"
   GoogleplusID = "Your Googleplus ID"

+  [params.social]
+        #github      = "your github profile"
+        facebook        = ""
+        facebook_admin  = ""  # This needs to be a page admin to get domain insights twitter     = ""
+        twitter_domain  = "" # This domain shows in twitter cards as "View on `twitter_domain`"
+        #googleplus      = ""
+        instagram       = ""
+        # youtube     = ""
+        [params.authors]
+        [params.authors.NAME] #replace with the name of the author as it will appear in frontmatter.
+Following params refer to each author. name          = ""
+        thumbnail     = ""
+        images        = [
+                        "",
+                      ]
+        bio           = ""
+        email         = ""

 ```

 If you use `config.yaml`, plz reformat them to yaml.